Esoterical/voron_canbus/toolhead_flashing/README.md

 ![image](https://user-images.githubusercontent.com/124253477/223307559-1da6a2dd-d572-456c-9ee6-0565e9192fea.png)

-If you don't have the UUID (or something has gone wrong with the klipper firmware and your toolboard is hung) then you can also double-press the RESET button on your mainboard to force CanBOOT to reboot into canboot mode.
+If you don't have the UUID (or something has gone wrong with the klipper firmware and your toolboard is hung) then you can also double-press the RESET button on your toolhead to force CanBOOT to reboot into canboot mode.

 You can verify it is in the proper mode by running `python3 ~/CanBoot/scripts/flash_can.py -q`.
 If you see a "Detected UUID: xxxxxxxxx, Application: CanBoot" device then it is good to go.